ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-08-02-MathematicalOptimizationNotes.md

 tags: [mathematics, optimization]
 ---

-\*This note is based on the book Practical mathematical optimization {% cite snyman2005practical --file books %}.
+\*This note is based on the book Practical mathematical optimization {% cite snyman2005practical --file books_aio %}.

 ## Introduction